-Other information consists of the information included in the Annual Report, other than the financial statements and our auditor's report thereon.
+Other information consists of the information included in the Board of Directors' Report and in the Company's 2024 Annual Report, other than the financial statements and our auditor's report thereon.
+We obtained the Board of Directors' Report prior to the date of our auditor's report, and we expect to obtain the Company's 2024 Annual Report after the date of our auditor's report.
 Management is responsible for the other information.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information obtained prior to the date of the auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.